8 min read

 There can be extra costs involved with remote working due to requirements for working at home.
 Creating a home office is not free – many people may have had to upgrade their laptops, purchase office equipment that they may not have needed before such as headsets, additional screens, keyboards and mice, furniture such as their own home office desk and chair, or even upgrading internet provider.Are You Eligible for a Consolidation Loan?

 Many of these costs may be covered by your employer so it is worthwhile checking with them before you purchase additional equipment whether they will cover the costs or if they already have the equipment they can give you to use.
-This may not be an option for everyone, for example if you are self-employed, or your employer doesn’t cover expenses such as broadband.
+This may not be an option for everyone, for example, if you are self-employed, or your employer doesn’t cover expenses such as broadband.

 Did you know that you can also claim for working at home?
 Many people have been claiming for working at home using the UK government’s tax relief for working at home to recuperate some of the extra costs that they have accrued during the covid-19 pandemic due.
-This a tax relief that you can claim for working at home for one day or more during this coronavirus pandemic – you may be able to claim a year’s worth of this tax relief even if you have not been working at home for the full year.
+This a tax relief that you can claim for working at home for one day or more during this coronavirus pandemic – you may be able to claim up to two year’s worth of this tax relief even if you have not been working at home for the full year.